A new approach to slice analysis via slice topology: Slice topology in cones on real alternative algebras

 We remark that the slice topology $\tau_s$ is not always strictly finer than the Euclidean topology $\tau$ as the following simple example shows.

-\begin{ex} $\mathbb{C}$ is an algebra satisfing Assumption \ref{as-wa}.
-The slice topology and Euclidean topology coincide on $\mathbb{C}$. \end{ex} The terminology and the results in Section 3 can be stated in this more general setting, so we do not repeat them and we refer the reader to \cite{Dou2020004}.
+\begin{exa} $\mathbb{C}$ is an algebra satisfing Assumption \ref{as-wa}.
+The slice topology and Euclidean topology coincide on $\mathbb{C}$. \end{exa} The terminology and the results in Section 3 can be stated in this more general setting, so we do not repeat them and we refer the reader to \cite{Dou2020004}.
 We only mention the following results:

 \begin{prop} The topological space $(Q_A,\tau_s)$ is connected, local path-connected and path-connected. \end{prop}